Before and After Gallery

 The Flexitime impression material is released from a fast automated mixing machine known as the Dynamix.
 It’s precise dosage as well as thorough mixing of material limits the possibility of retaking the impressions, and therefore less chair time and hassle for the patient.

 Along with the Flexitime Dynamix, we use the provil novo light body silicone material to obtain even more accurate impressions that replicate the tooth structure to a fraction of a millimetre.
-Use of such high quality material, means a high quality crown, veneer or bridge can be made with a perfect fit.
+Using high-quality materials means a high-quality dental crown, veneer or bridge can be made with a perfect fit.

 In certain cases (full stable occlusion) our dental crown dentist London may use a novel impression tray called a Triotray from a company called Triodent.
 This tray allows impressions of both upper and lower teeth to be taken at once as well as recording the bite at the same time.
-This reliable product allows a single impression to be used to construct the restoration instead of two separate impressions, and therefore reduces the number of times the patient has to have an impression taken.
+This reliable product allows a single impression to be used to construct the restoration instead of two separate impressions, and therefore reduces the number of times the patient must have an impression taken.
 It also avoids the need for a full upper arch impression which some patients find initiates an unpleasant GAG reflex.
 The Triotray being made of metal, is stronger and less flexible than plastic trays, hence improving the accuracy of the impression.